1998 Wandhama massacre

-The 1998 Wandhama massacre refers to the killings of 23 Kashmiri Hindus in the town of Wandhama in the Ganderbal District of Jammu and Kashmir, India on 25 January, 1998.
-The massacre was blamed on the militant outfits Lashkar-e-Taiba and Hizbul Mujahideen.
+The 1998 Wandhama massacre refers to the killings of 23 Kashmiri Hindus in their homes in the town of Wandhama in the Ganderbal District of Jammu and Kashmir, India on 25 January, 1998.
+The massacre was carried out by the militant outfits Lashkar-e-Taiba and Hizbul Mujahideen.
 The victims included four children and nine women.

 The massacre

-According to the testimony of a survivor, the gunmen came to their house dressed like Indian Army soldiers.
+According to the testimony of a survivor, on the eve of Republic Day, 25 January 1998 around 8:30 pm, approximately 28 armed men came to their house disguised as soldiers of the Indian Army.
 After a brief conversation, they rounded up all the members of the Hindu households and then summarily gunned them down with Kalashnikov rifles.